Talend/daikon/daikon-tql/daikon-tql-client/README.md

 How to create an operator ?
 ---------------------------

-To add you own operator, you just have to create a new class under `src/converter/operators/`.
+To add your own operator, you just have to create a new class under `src/converter/operators/`.

 For example, to create a new `toto` operator, create `src/converter/operators/toto.js` :